Margaret Gay Corzine Stiles, 87 - The Panolian

 Mrs. Stiles was a good-natured, optimistic, and caring lady who was loved by all who knew her.
 She is survived by her loving family, which includes one daughter, Teresa Gray (Billy) of Harmontown; twenty-eight grandchildren; thirty-two great-grandchildren and eight great-great grandchildren.
 She was preceded in death by her husband, Herman Leon Stiles; three sons, Joseph Leon Stiles, Steven Daniel Stiles, and Robert Dale Stiles; two brothers, Stanley Corzine and Joseph Carl Corzine and her parents.

-Funeral services will be held at New Hope Baptist Church in Harmontown, at noon., on Thursday, March 20.
-Visitation will be at the church on Thursday, March 20 from 10 a.m. – noon.
+Funeral services will be held at New Hope Baptist Church in Harmontown at noon Thursday, March 20.
+Visitation will be at the church on Thursday from 10 a.m. to noon.
 Interment will be in New Hope Cemetery.
 Ray-Nowell Funeral Home is honored to be entrusted with arrangements.